Council history

 At that time, the shire extended from Dorrigo in the west to Coffs Harbour in the east and northward to the Clarence River.
 The population of the town of Coffs Harbour totalled only 600 people, living in 132 houses.

 With Dorrigo Shire covering an enormous area, the decision was made in 1913 to divide it in two.
-The North Western section became Nymboida Shire, while Dorrigo Shire now encompassed Dorrigo, Coramba, Coffs Harbour, Woolgoolga and Glenreagh.
+The Northwestern section became Nymboida Shire, while Dorrigo Shire now encompassed Dorrigo, Coramba, Coffs Harbour, Woolgoolga and Glenreagh.
 The headquarters were established at Coramba.

 The new shire of "Coffs Harbour" was gazetted on 30 November 1956 and took in the area from just north of Repton up to Pipe Clay Beach and west to Brooklana.
 The first Coffs Harbour Shire President was Councillor Harry Bailey.

 Purpose-built Council Chambers, staff offices and library were completed alongside a Civic Centre (Town Hall) in Vernon Street in February 1964.
 Keeping pace with the growth of the town, a new Council administrative building was constructed on the corner of Castle and Coff Streets in 1985.
-This remains Council’s main headquarters.

 In May 1987, the humble Shire of Coffs Harbour was finally proclaimed a City, with Councillor Bernie Malouf as its first Mayor.